 I must say, the trip north on I-25 is not very exciting.
 The land on either side is the most god-forsaken I have ever seen.
 With the exception of the town of Truth or Consequences, there is absolutely no sign of habitation.

-I discovered later, reading NM Magazine, that for about 60 miles on this leg of the New Mexico road trip, we have been sort of trespassing on Ted Turner’s land.
+I discovered later, reading NM Magazine, that for about 60 miles on this leg of the New Mexico road trip, we had been sort of trespassing on Ted Turner’s land.
 He is the largest landowner in New Mexico, and a great environmentalist.
 I recommend the article – this part of NM may be in for big changes.

 Truth or Consequences – anyone remember the game show of that name?
 Ralph Edwards started it as a radio show in 1940 and in 1950 challenged a U.S. town or city to change its name to Truth or Consequences.
 The people of Hot Springs, NM, (named for the hot mineral springs along the Rio Grande) jumped at the opportunity, voted in favor of the name change, and won.